IgniteUI/igniteui-docfx/en/components/grids_templates/export-excel.md

 @@if (igxName === 'IgxHierarchicalGrid') {

 <p class="highlight">
   The Excel Exporter service can export data to excel from the @@igxName.
-The data export functionality is encapsulated in the [`IgxExcelExporterService`]({environment:angularApiUrl}/classes/igxexcelexporterservice.html) class and the data is exported in MS Excel.
-To do this you need to invoke the [`IgxExcelExporterService`]({environment:angularApiUrl}/classes/igxexcelexporterservice.html)'s [`export`]({environment:angularApiUrl}/classes/igxexcelexporterservice.html#export) method and pass the @@igxName component as first argument to export grid easily.
+The data export functionality is encapsulated in the [`IgxExcelExporterService`]({environment:angularApiUrl}/classes/igxexcelexporterservice.html) class.
+To trigger the process, you need to invoke the [`IgxExcelExporterService`]({environment:angularApiUrl}/classes/igxexcelexporterservice.html)'s [`export`]({environment:angularApiUrl}/classes/igxexcelexporterservice.html#export) method and pass the @@igxName component as the first argument.
 </p>

 }